UrsSchmidt/aquila/README.md

 If you do not care about the keys, you can also use `{ v1; v2; v3; }` as a shorthand for `{ 0 : v1; 1 : v2; 2 : v3; }`.

 You can use either `.key` or `[keyExpression]` to access the values of the dictionary.
+The following operations are available on Dictionaries: `:` (contains).
 The following predefined functions are available on Dictionaries:
  * `size(a)` returns the number of key/value pairs in a
  * `dict2str(a)` returns a as a String